 labels and the radio conglomerates are simply self-destructing.
 Over 40%

-of the music purchased today is "catalog items," meaning traditional
+of the music purchased today is "catalog items," meaning

 music the public is familiar with, older established artists.